anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 and RA functionality can be deployed freely in the target domain.
 Parts of the RA functionality can even be distributed over several nodes.

-The enhancements needed are kept to a minimum to ensure the reuse of already defined architecture elements and interactions.
+The enhancements are kept to a minimum to ensure the reuse of already defined architecture elements and interactions.
 In general, the communication follows the BRSKI model and utilizes the existing BRSKI architecture elements.